On residual domination and types orthogonal to the value group: Introduction

 \section{Introduction}

 One of the most celebrated results in recent model theory of valued fields is Hrushovski-Loeser's characterization of the homotopy type of the Berkovich analytification of quasi-projective varieties over complete (non-trivially valued) non-archimedean valued fields \cite[Theorem $11.1.1$]{HL}.
-Inherent to their approach, they introduced a model theoretic analogue of Berkovich's analyfication of an algebraic variety $X$ as the space of types concentrating on $X$ which are orthogonal to the value group.
-One of the key features that renders so useful this approach is the result proven in \cite{equivalence, HHM}: in $\ACVF$ (the theory of algebraically closed non-trivially valued fields) the following conditions are equivalent for a global $\A$-invariant type $\p$: \begin{itemize} \item $\p$ is orthogonal to the value group, \item $\p$ is stably dominated, \item $\p$ is generically stable. \end{itemize}
+Inherent to their approach, they introduced a model theoretic analogue of Berkovich's analytification of an algebraic variety $X$ as the space of types concentrating on $X$ which are orthogonal to the value group.
+One of the key features of that approach is the result proven in \cite{equivalence, HHM}: in $\ACVF$ (the theory of algebraically closed non-trivially valued fields) the following conditions are equivalent for a global $A$-invariant type $p$: \begin{itemize} \item $p$ is orthogonal to the value group, \item $p$ is stably dominated, \item $p$ is generically stable. \end{itemize}

 The aim of the present paper is to extend such a theorem to arbitrary henselian fields of equicharacteristic zero.
 Part of the difficulty lies in understanding what should play the role of stability in such a generality.
 For example, note that, in the case of real closed valued fields, a generically stable type over a model must be realized, and hence the previous equivalence is clearly false.
-It turns out that, independently of what the stable part of the structure is or of what generically stable types correspond to, the types which are orthogonal to the value group coincide with those which are controlled by the residue field.
-In order to define what `control' means, we introduce the notion of \emph{residual domination} (see \cref{def:res dom}).
-It encompasses previous notions of domination present in \cite{has-ealy-mar}, \cite{has-ealy-simon} and \cite{residuevic}, where such a behaviour was already noticed but results were only obtained over models for pure henselian valued fields.
-Our contribution here is two-folded: first, we extend such results over algebraically closed sets of imaginary elements and, second, we show that they remain valid in various expansions of henselian valued fields.
-In addition, we show that our notion of residual domination can be evaluated by looking at the corresponding type in an algebraically closed extension.
-Here is an informal version of the main contribution of this paper (for the precise theorem see \cref{thm: the big equivalence}):
+It turns out that, independently of what the stable part of the structure is or of what generically stable types correspond to, the types which are orthogonal to the value group coincide with those which are "controlled" by the residue field, meaning that they are \emph{residually dominated} (see \cref{def resdom}).
+The notion we introduce here encompasses notions of domination previously introduced in \cite{has-ealy-mar, has-ealy-simon, Vic-ResDom} where they are mostly studied over models.